shpaw415/bunext/README.md

 - Documentation

 - SQlite performance & features
 -  .ts extention for serverAction ( only .tsx is allowed for now )
+- FormData support for Server Action

 ### To install and run

 ```Bash
 #!/bin/env bash